rsampayo/kave-v2/docs/implementation/ocr-plan.md

     *   Use `unittest.mock.patch` to mock `app.worker.tasks.Image`.
 Mock `Image.open`.
 Make it return a mock image object.
     *   Assert that `page.get_pixmap`, `pix.tobytes`, `Image.open`, and `pytesseract.image_to_string` are called *only* when `get_text` result is short.
     *   Assert that the text saved to the DB comes from `image_to_string` in this fallback case.
+    *   Add test cases for different Tesseract configurations (path and languages).
     *   Add a test case where `pytesseract.image_to_string` raises an error (e.g., `pytesseract.TesseractNotFoundError` or a generic `Exception`).
 Assert that the original (short) text from `get_text` is still saved and a warning is logged.
 *   **Action (GREEN):**
     1. Add imports: `import pytesseract`, `from PIL import Image`, `import io`.